jhagas/Wireless-scrcpy/README.md

 3. Double-click wireless-scrcpy.cmd to run it!
 4. For simplicity, you can also make a shortcut of it

-## Issues
-For some reason, ADB TCP/IP pairing didn't work.
-To fix it, please unplug then plug your android device again and try to run the script.

 ## Give Star to the original project!
 Scrcpy project by Genymobile : https://github.com/Genymobile/scrcpy